d1pankarmedhi/fine-grained-pruning/README.md

 Epoch 5 Accuracy 55.97% / Best Accuracy: 55.97%
 ```

-Original model was underfitting, probably due to its complexity.
+Original model was probably overfitting due to its complexity.
 Reducing the parameters and complexity has helped the model learn better and fit to the data.

 ### Result